 In a small company, being a “jack of all trades” is an asset.
 As a result, I worked on a number of different things, from software maintenance and bug-fixing to feature addition and more.
-I also wrote end-user documentation for our tools, and even ended up writing and editing a monthly newsletter sent to the company’s customers.
+I also wrote end-user documentation for our tools, and as well as a monthly newsletter sent to the company’s customers.

-Eighteen years at Microsoft followed, where I not only worked on a variety of projects, but was introduced to email (my first email address was, indeed, @microsoft.com), the internet, and web development.
-Once again, as a “jack of all trades” I alternated between being an “individual contributor” writing software, and being a manager of same.
+Eighteen years at Microsoft followed.
+There, I not only worked on a variety of projects, but was introduced to email (my first email address was, indeed, @microsoft.com), the internet, and web development.
+Once again, as a “jack of all trades”, I alternated between being an “individual contributor” writing software, and being a manager of same.